cp2k/cp2k/docs/methods/sampling/ehrenfest.md

 used in the exponential operator.
 Instead of being purely imaginary, the matrix in the exponential of the propagator becomes fully complex.

-To run RTP o
+To run RTP or Ehrenfest MD with CP2K, the corresponding `RUN_TYPE` in the `GLOBAL` section has to be selected.

+To run RTP or Ehrenfest MD an initial set of coefficients is needed, which represent the electronic state at time $t_0$.
-The simulation starts usually from the electronic ground state, but  it is also possible to start
-the simulation from a SCF RESTART file or by mixing the wavefunction coefficients to build a different state.
+The simulation can start  from the electronic ground state, by requiring an initial SCF optimization or providing the restart file of a previously optimized ground state.
+More often, one wants to start the propagation from a perturbed state.
+This can be generated with several different approaches.